June 22, 2011

 photo - Chicago Daily News

-'Our William for Mayor' button in German
+button text in German

 below photos - Ebay

-At the National Republican Convention
+National Republican Convention

 in 1916